Jagapathi-Vallapuri/BlockchainBasedCertificateVerification/README.md

 # Blockchain Based Certificate Verification

 A decentralized application (dApp) for issuing and verifying academic (or any) certificates on Ethereum.
-Certificates are represented on-chain by a hash (or IPFS CID) rather than the raw file, preserving integrity and minimizing storage costs.
+Certificates are stored on IPFS, and the IPFS CID (Content Identifier) is saved on-chain for tamper-proof, decentralized verification.
+Verification is performed in the browser by recomputing the CID and comparing it to the on-chain value.

 ## Features (Current Version)
 - Solidity `CertificateRegistry` contract (admin-issued certificates stored per student + certificate type)
 - Truffle migration / build setup (Solidity 0.8.20)
 - React + Vite frontend (MetaMask / injected wallet) with RainbowKit + wagmi foundations
-- Simple Express backend for file upload & SHA-256 hashing (optional helper)
+- Express backend for file upload, IPFS integration, and SHA-256 hashing
+- IPFS Docker node for decentralized file storage
-- On-chain storage of certificate hash and timestamp
+- On-chain storage of IPFS CID (and optionally file hash)
+- Browser-based verification: computes CID in-browser and compares to on-chain value